yuanchaohu/pymattersim/docs/neighbors.md

 cal_neighbors(snapshots, outputfile='dump')
 ```

-### Radical Voronoi Tessellation
+### IV.
+Voro++ direct neighbors

 `neighbors.voronoi_neighbors` is used to perform radical Voronoi tessellation using [voro++](https://math.lbl.gov/voro++/) for both PBC and non-PBC system.
-During calculations, the command line used will be printed.

 The voro++ package considers non-periodic boundary conditions by default, so there may be some negative numbers in the neighbor list for non-periodic boundary conditions (please refer to the voro++ manual to know this well).
-A function `neighbors.voronoi_neighbors.voronowalls()` is designed to remove negative numbers in the neighbor list and other files correspondingly.
-Please choose `neighbors.voronoi_neighbors.cal_voro()` for all periodic boundary conditions and `voronowalls()` for the opposite.
-Note that the former is much faster than the latter.
+1. `neighbors.voronoi_neighbors.voronowalls`: used for any non-periodic boundary condition(s)
+2. `neighbors.voronoi_neighbors.cal_voro`: used for all periodic boundary conditions

-#### get_input
+#### 1. get_input

 `neighbors.voronoi_neighbors.get_input` is used to design input file for Voro++ by considering particle radii.